New Domestic Relations Law Protects Smart Women in 2016

 Clearly O’Brien and it’s progenies were contemplating more judicial homemaker duties and child rearing duties a male spouse obtaining the degree.
 Now that female have been obtaining their degrees at a higher rate (advanced degrees) than their male spouses, the Law has caught up with this fact and no longer (as of January 23, 2016) would use the obtainment of a degree or a professional license as marital property to be divided in a divorce.
 This is great news for smart women who have furthered themselves during marriage.
 Unfortunately, there is a catch: The income that one received as a result of a degree or license can be used for the gender neutral alimony laws if the person who holds the license is making more than their partner, chances they will pay maintenance.
 Furthermore, child support will always take money from a non-custodial spouse and give it to the custodial spouse.

-After 19,000 in 20 years of practice we have seen it all and we have seen how these trends in the law help and hurt our client’s and we are prepared to reap benefits for our client and shield other client’s from any possible exposure.
+After 19,000 in over 25 years of practice we have seen it all and we have seen how these trends in the law help and hurt our client’s and we are prepared to reap benefits for our client and shield other client’s from any possible exposure.
 We offer free consultations on selective matters.
 Contact our office at (631) 424-3597 or contact us online.